maarten-pennings/SevenSegment-over-Serial/electronics2/flashing/readme.md

 ![Tools menu](burn-bootloader.png)

 It turns out that the latter is not completely true.
-The Sketch menu has an entry I always ignored: Upload Using Programmer.
+The Sketch menu has an entry I always ignored: `Upload Using Programmer`.

 ![Sketch menu](upload.png)

-With the [ledtest](ledtest) sketch loaded in the IDE, and the same settings in Tools as before
+With the [ledtest](ledtest) sketch loaded in the IDE, and the same settings in `Tools` as before
  - `Board` is `Arduino Pro or Pro Mini` - this is the board closest to the SSoSS.
  - `Processor` is `ATmega328P (3.3V, 8MHz)` - the board has an 8MHz oscillator and will run on 3V3 (although now it run son 5V).
  - `Port` is the port the programmer is connected to (`COM5` in my example)
- - `Programmer` must be set `Arduino as ISP` - that is what we just flashed in the Nano.
+ - `Programmer` must be set `Arduino as ISP` - that is what we flashed in the Nano to make it a programmer.

 We now try `Sketch > Upload Using Programmer`.